 Where is the community located?

 The Oaks (2300 floor).
-There are 35 spaces allotted for this community.
+There are 35 spaces allotted for this community, available on a first-come, first-serve basis.
 This is the top floor, so there will be no noisy neighbors overhead!

-Can I live in this LLC with someone who is not participating in the program?
+Can I live in this Living Learning Community with someone who is not participating in the program?

 Sorry, but no. All students living in the rooms designated for the Honors living-learning community must be members of the Honors College.